mx-vs/the-universe-of-all/README.md

 # The Universe of All
 A web application written with React for a fantasy Dungeons and Dragons universe I created, to be used in my home games.
 <br>For SoftUni React Exam - April 2021.
+The application has been made on a 1920 x 1080 resolution (non-responsive).

 ## Overview
 The application includes 15 components (4 Class 11 Functional).
 CSS is handled within modules.